PAS 91 Is Withdrawn: What Replaced It and What to Do Now

-Disclaimer: This guidance is based on publicly available information about PAS 91 and established industry practice.
-TenderReady is not affiliated with BSI, any accreditation body, or any public sector procurement organisation.
-Requirements may vary between procurers — always check the specific PQQ you are responding to.
+Disclaimer: This guidance is based on publicly available information from BSI, Build UK, and established industry practice.
+TenderReady is not affiliated with BSI, Build UK, any accreditation body, or any public sector procurement organisation.
+Requirements vary between procurers — always check the specific prequalification request you are responding to.

-PAS 91 is a Publicly Available Specification published by BSI (British Standards Institution).
-Its full title is PAS 91: Construction prequalification questionnaires.
-It provides a standardised framework for PQQs used in the construction industry.
+PAS 91 was a Publicly Available Specification published by BSI (British Standards Institution).
+Its full title was PAS 91: Construction prequalification questionnaires (the last edition was PAS 91:2013+A1:2017).
+It provided a standardised framework for prequalification questionnaires (PQQs) used in the construction industry.

-Before PAS 91, every procurer used their own bespoke PQQ format.
-Contractors were completing dozens of different questionnaires each year, often providing the same information in different formats.
-PAS 91 addresses this by defining a common set of modules and questions.
+Before PAS 91, every procurer used its own bespoke PQQ format.
+Contractors completed dozens of different questionnaires each year, often providing the same information in different formats.
+PAS 91 reduced that by defining a common set of modules and questions, and for roughly a decade it was the de facto standard for public sector construction prequalification.

-- Public sector procurement — Local authorities, central government departments, NHS trusts, and housing associations commonly use PAS 91-aligned PQQs for construction and maintenance contracts.
+- Public sector procurement — Local authorities, central government departments, NHS trusts, and housing associations now follow PPN 03/24, which points to the Common Assessment Standard.

-PAS 91 is structured around a set of modules covering different aspects of a contractor's competence and standing.
-The typical core modules include:
+PAS 91 was structured around a set of modules covering different aspects of a contractor's competence and standing.
+The Common Assessment Standard that replaced it covers broadly the same ground, organised around 13 areas of risk management.
+The typical modules — then and now — include:

 - Company Information — Legal entity, registration details, VAT, key contacts, and scope of activities.